jhrabows/autopipes/README.md

 2. Web Service (Java) which receives details about the drawing from the VBA Macro, performs the necessary calculations and sends the resulting measures back to the Macro for display in the drawing
 3. Web Page which displays the cut-sheets

-# Build notes for developers
+# Build and deploy notes for developers
+Required tools are
+1. Java 10+
+2. Mavan 3.5.4+
+3. Tomcat 9.0.12+
+4. Oracle XE 11+

+All installations are standard except for these
+1. Tomcat needs to run on port 9090 (to avoid conflict with Oracle XE)
+2. ojdbc14.jar needs to be copied manually from C:\oraclexe\app\oracle\product\10.2.0\server\jdbc\lib to Tomcat's lib

-This project was build with java 10 and mavan 3.5.4 Maven needs to be told about java version of the source.
+Maven needs to know about
+1. Java version of the source/target.
+2. Location of Tomcat installation (for deploy)

 This can be done by setting environment variable

-MAVEN_OPTS=-Dmaven.compiler.source=1.6 -Dmaven.compiler.target=1.6
+MAVEN_OPTS=-Dmaven.compiler.source=1.10 -Dmaven.compiler.target=1.10 -Dtomcat.deploy.dir=[path-to-tomcat-webapps]